Free Guide | Fun Ocular Motor Activities For Your Child

 11. Two fists

 Original: Stand with two closed fists in front of each eye.
-Slowly open the right fist and look through with your right eye for a count of 3, then close your right fist.
-Then open your left fist and look through with your left eye for a count of 3, then close your fist.
+Slowly open the right fist and look through your fingers with your right eye for a count of 3, then close your right fist.
+Then open your left fist and look through your fingers with your left eye for a count of 3, then close your fist.
 Repeat this alternating pattern 4-6 times.

 Modified: Sit down with your back and head supported.
-Hold two fists in front of your eyes and slowly open your right fist to look through, then close.
+Hold two fists in front of your eyes and slowly open your right fist to look through your fingers, then close.
 Repeat 4-6 times.

 Simplified: Lie down with your back and head supported.
 Hold two fists in front of your eyes.
-Slowly open one hand as you try and look through for a count of 5.
-Close that hand and then slowly open the opposite hand as you look through for a count of 5.
+Slowly open one hand as you try and look through your fingers for a count of 5.
+Close that hand and then slowly open the opposite hand as you look through your fingers for a count of 5.
 Try this 4-6 times.

 12. Diagonals

-Original: Stand up, look up to the right corner on a diagonal then down to the left corner.
-Repeat this side.
-Pause., this time look up to the left corner and down to the right corner.
-Repeat this pattern twice looking up to the right, and twice looking up to the left 4-6 times.
+Original: Stand up, look up to the right corner on a diagonal, then down to the left corner.
+Repeat on this side.
+Pause., This time look up to the left corner and down to the right corner.
+Repeat this pattern twice, looking up to the right and twice, looking up to the left, 4-6 times.

 Conclusion